“Julia Riley turns in a performance of star potential…”

-British mezzo-soprano Julia Riley was born in York and is a graduate of the Royal Academy of Music and London’s National Opera Studio.
-She is winner of the Mozart Singing Competition and made her professional debut as Cherubino Le nozze di Figaro for Glyndebourne Touring Opera.
+Julia Riley was born in York and studied at the Royal Academy of Music and the National Opera Studio.
+She is winner of the Mozart Singing Competition and an Associate of the Royal Academy of Music.

 Julia Riley is represented by Intermusica.